itachi1706/SingBuses/README.md

 This application is not licensed under any open source license as of now until I feel the need to open source it.
 And the reason I don't feel the need to right now is because its incomplete and the code base probably sucks.

 Copyright © 2015 Kenneth Soh, All Rights Reserved

+This application is also available on [my personal F-Droid repository](https://fdroid.itachi1706.com/) for alternative downloads.